 Studies using an external IRB are required to submit all modifications and unanticipated problems to the external IRB of record.

 ISMMS PPHS Requirements: Refer to Requests to Rely (R2R) on an External IRB.

 - Can be submitted at any time

 - Minimal Risk (MR) studies: Submit at least six weeks before the date you wish to enact proposed changes.

 - Greater than Minimal Risk (GTMR) studies: Submit at least six weeks before your desired IRB meeting date.

 - TIP: For GTMR studies, use the attached 2020 IRB meeting schedule to determine the best meeting date for your project by counting back 6 weeks from the desired IRB meeting date.

 GCO Annual Submission

-All* research and sponsored projects, including industry sponsored clinical trials must submit an annual application (also referred to as a yearly renewal) to the GCO.
+ISMMS supported projects and sponsored projects with external funding, including industry sponsored clinical trials must submit an annual application (also referred to as a yearly renewal) to the GCO.
 The application must be submitted each year of the project.